hexive/sunpaper/README.md

 Time!
 Want to see what will happen later today?
 This option will set a custom time so you can see what your wallpaper will look like then.
 It must be in HH:MM format. (-t 06:12)
 `./sunpaper.sh -t HH:MM`

+Waybar!
+Use Waybar?
+Turn on this option to display an icon in your statusbar and the full sun times report as a tooltip (more details below).
+`./sunpaper.sh --waybar`

 ## Set it to run automatically